 These woodpeckers are not considered threatened or endangered.
 Their population is generally stable, though some Texas populations are slowly declining because of habitat loss.
 Preserving habitat and minimizing pesticide use can help protect Ladder-backed woodpeckers and ensure plenty of resources for thriving populations.

 These woodpeckers readily visit yards and gardens that have a reliable water source that attracts their attention, such as a birdbath fountain.
 They will also visit feeders for suet, peanut butter, and sunflower seeds.
 Minimizing insecticide can help provide an adequate natural food source for these woodpeckers, and berry bushes can be good winter food options.
 Allowing native cacti to grow to large sizes may attract nesting Ladder-backed woodpeckers.
 Dead trees should be allowed to stand if safely possible to provide additional nesting sites and foraging opportunities.

 While Ladder-backed woodpeckers are widespread and are considered common in their range, they can still be challenging to locate.
 Visiting the appropriate riparian habitats is essential, and birders should carefully check large cacti and dead trees for any nesting cavities or drilled holes that would indicate woodpecker activity.
 Watching for movement in the mid- and upper levels of trees can help pinpoint where woodpeckers may be busy.

 Explore More Species in This Family

 The Picidae bird family is a popular one, with more than 250 species of woodpeckers, piculets, wrynecks, flamebacks, and flickers.
-Birders who want to learn more about close relatives of the ladder-backed woodpecker should check out the gallery of North American woodpecker species, plus visit these extra woodpecker profiles:
+Birders who want to learn more about close relatives of the Ladder-backed woodpecker should check out the gallery of North American woodpecker species, plus visit these woodpecker profiles: